tsachit/webcam_motion_detection/README.md

 # Webcam Motion Detection
-Just a simple version to make your webcam (external too) a motion detection camera.
+I know there's already better motion detection CCTV in the market.
+This is just a simple(low-budget DIY) version to make your webcam (external too) a motion detection camera.
 It plays two different kind of alarm.
 I'm using this to detect if there are people at my convenience store.

 ### Setup
 Note: Only if you want to use venv